okbob/ncurses-st-menu/doc/API.md

    related window is used as source for shadow drawing.

 * `st_menu_new` - create state variable for pull down menu from template. `st_menu_new_menubar` - same like
-  previous function - creates menubar menu.
+  previous function - creates menubar menu. `st_menu_new_menubar2` allow to specify different configurations (different styles) form menubar and pulldown menu (see FREE DOS style).

 * `st_menu_post` shows menu, `st_menu_unpost` hides menu.
 The hide doesn't throw state data if `close_active_submenu` is false.